In a war of terrible choices, these are the fighting-age men who left Ukraine

 “I can only understand it as fate,” he said.
 “I was ready to be turned around.
 Instead, me, my family, we’ll be together for everything.”

 Some men said they took exit routes that were illegal.
-At a refugee center in Chisinau, one man lowered his voice to a whisper to confide that he’d joined a group of Jews that he said was organized by a rabbi in Kyiv.
+At a refugee center in Chisinau, one man lowered his voice to a whisper to confide that he’d joined a group of Jews that he’d first heard about from a rabbi in Kyiv.
 People paid between 2,000 and 7,500 euros, he said.
 The men spread out and tried to cross the border.
 Only some made it over.

 “We just wanted to live,” he said.
 “We ran from hell.
 Like Stalingrad in 1942.”